 Summer Camp for Creative Youth

 At Camp Adler, creative young people (ages 5-11) explore and expand their skills in art and performance.
 During each three-week session, campers will enjoy conservatory-level art classes, movement/dance, improv, musical theater, songwriting, and choir classes.
-Beyond the creative class experience, campers also participate in a variety of group games and activities, and get to explore within our new Woods/Nature programming.
+Beyond the creative class experience, campers also participate in a variety of group games and activities, and get to explore within our Forest/Nature programming.
 The final Thursday evening of each session is Camp Adler’s Celebration of the Arts!
 Students art work is displayed throughout the Adler Arts Center building and grounds and students perform on an outdoor stage for their friends and family!
+Campers must have completed at least one year of school (kindergarten and up) to attend Camp.

 Session I: